-\ The [File Rev] keywords require a Text String.
-Wouldn't it be better to require specific types of field formats, so that this information could be processed automatically?

-- \ Still need to address "What information needs to stay with the specific connector mode. . ." especially if the connector model is to be eventually included in a larger file. - \ Dual purpose use of the [Source] keyword.
+- \!!!
+Manufacturer in Section 7.
+There could be copyright / legal issues of external companies referencing copyrighted names without permission.
+I would suggest dropping the "Note:" in [Manufacturer] - \ The [File Rev] keywords require a Text String.
+Wouldn't it be better to require specific types of field formats, so that this information could be processed automatically? - \ Still need to address "What information needs to stay with the specific interconnect mode. . ." especially if the interconnect model is to be eventually included in a larger file. - \ Dual purpose use of the [Source] keyword.
 It is used to record the manufacturer's name, and the place and method from whence the model was created.
 This mixes two pieces of information that are both useful.
 I would propose another keyword [Part Manufacturer] which can be used to contain the name of the manufacturer of the part.
-This will make it very easy to search for manufacturers in a database of connector models.
+This will make it very easy to search for manufacturers in a database of interconnect models.

-[Source] then becomes the source of the information for extraction, which might also be some person or organization other than the connector manufacturer.
+[Source] then becomes the source of the information for extraction, which might also be some person or organization other than the interconnect manufacturer.
 (For example, SiQual or Mentor.)

-\\\\\\ Specification Revision level 0.988 \\\\\\ Table of Contents \\\\\\ Keyword: [Begin Header] ......
-6 Keyword: [Disclaimer] ......
-8
+\\\\\\ Specification Revision level 0.992 \\\\\\ Table of Contents CONNECTOR SPECIFICATION......1 Keyword: [Disclaimer] .......
+8 Keyword: [Redistribution Text] ......9 Keyword: [End Header] ......9